 Figure 9.
-Australian population of Dwarf sawfish.
+Map showing Australian distribution of dwarf sawfish

 Population structure and genetic diversity: An assessment of the population structure of the dwarf sawfish was undertaken based on the analysis of a portion of the control region of the mitochondrial genome and eight microsatellite loci.
-The results indicate that the dwarf sawfish is genetically structured in Australian waters, with the populations on the west coast, the north coast and the Gulf of Carpentaria being genetically distinct, although precise population boundaries are unclear (Phillips et al., 2011; Phillips, 2012).
+The results indicate that the dwarf sawfish population is genetically structured in Australian waters, with the populations on the west coast, the north coast and the Gulf of Carpentaria being genetically distinct, although precise population boundaries are unclear (Phillips et al., 2011; Phillips, 2012).
 Unlike the largetooth sawfish, the genetic results did not find evidence of sex biased dispersal at broad spatial scales in the dwarf sawfish in Australian waters.

-The levels of mtDNA and nDNA diversity in dwarf sawfish in Australian waters are low to moderate and high, respectively, and within the range of values reported for other elasmobranchs including other species of Pristis.
+The levels of mtDNA and nDNA diversity in dwarf sawfish in Australian waters are low to moderate, and high, respectively, and within the range of values reported for other elasmobranchs including other species of Pristis.
 However, the levels of mtDNA diversity in dwarf sawfish in the Gulf of Carpentaria are severely reduced compared to those for the west coast and are amongst the lowest reported for elasmobranchs (Phillips et al., 2011).

 The pattern of moderate to low levels of mtDNA and high levels of nDNA diversity suggest that the Australian population of dwarf sawfish was founded by small numbers of individuals followed by population expansion and growth.
-However, the signature of the genetic bottleneck/founder effect is very pronounced in the dwarf sawfish and is stronger than those reported to date for any other elasmobranchs, particularly in the Gulf of Carpentaria.
-This suggests that in addition to the founder effect, there may have been contemporary declines in abundance and the continual pressure has prevented any recovery of genetic diversity, especially in the Gulf of Carpentaria where levels of diversity are reduced and the signature of the founder effect/genetic bottleneck is very strong (Phillips, 2012).
+However, the signature of the genetic bottleneck/founder effect is very pronounced in the dwarf sawfish, largetooth sawfish and green sawfish and for all three species is stronger than those reported to date for any other elasmobranchs.
+For both the green sawfish and dwarf sawfish, this signature is particularly strong in the Gulf of Carpentaria.
+This suggests that in addition to the founder effect, there may have been contemporary declines in abundance and the continual pressure has prevented any recovery of alleles, especially in the Gulf of Carpentaria where levels of diversity are reduced and the signature of the founder effect/genetic bottleneck is very strong (Phillips, 2012).